Yuki Aino: Tokyo Joshi Pro-Wrestling (2018–present)

+On April 29, 2023, at TJPW Precious Time, Aino, along with Pom Harajuku and Raku won the Shinagawa Three Woman Festival.

 DDT Pro-Wrestling (2018–present)

 Due to being a TJPW wrestler, Aino is known for competing in sister-promotion DDT Pro-Wrestling.
 She made appearances in several of the promotion's signature events such as the DDT Judgement, marking her first performance at Judgement 2019: DDT 22nd Anniversary on February 17, she teamed up with Nodoka Tenma and Yuna Manase to defeat Natsupoi, Hikari Noa and Miu Watanabe.
 Another branch of events in which Aino has worked is DDT Peter Pan, making her first appearance at Wrestle Peter Pan 2019 on July 15, where she teamed up with Nodoka Tenma and Rika Tatsumi to defeat Natsumi Maki, Yuna Manase and Himawari Unagi.
 On the second night of Wrestle Peter Pan 2020 from June 7, where she teamed up with Nodoka Tenma and Rika Tatsumi in a losing effort against MiraClians (Yuka Sakazaki and Shoko Nakajima) and Miyu Yamashita.
 As for the DDT Ultimate Party, Aino made her only appearance at the 2019 edition where she teamed up with Nodoka Tenma and unsuccessfully competed in a Gauntlet tag team match won by Nautilus (Yuki Ueno and Naomi Yoshimura) and also involving Yukio Naya and Cody Hall, Yukio Sakaguchi and Ryota Nakatsu, Shuichiro Katsumura and Kouki Iwasaki, and NEO Itoh Respect Army (Maki Itoh and Chris Brookes).